-Our principal office is located in Westminster, Colorado, where we lease approximately 21,000 square feet of office, manufacturing, and warehouse space pursuant to a lease that expires on December 31, 2026.
-The lease includes two extension options, each for five years.
-We have not yet determined if we will exercise the extension options.
+Our principal office is located in Westminster, Colorado, where we lease approximately 21,000 square feet of office, manufacturing, and warehouse space pursuant to a lease that expires on December 31, 2026 with the option of extension for an additional five-year term.
 We also lease office facilities in Bannockburn, Illinois, and Cranston, Rhode Island.
-We also lease laboratory space at Rhode Island hospital in Providence, Rhode Island.
+We also lease laboratory space at Brown University in Providence, Rhode Island.
 We believe our facilities are adequate to meet our current needs, although we may seek to negotiate new leases or evaluate additional or alternate space for our operations.
 We believe appropriate alternative space will be readily available on commercially reasonable terms.